anpham6/squared/README.md

 #### Example: vdom

-VDOM is a minimal framework (41kb gzipped) for those who prefer a universal HTMLElement.
+VDOM is a minimal framework (41kb gzipped) and is especially useful for debugging.
 The "lite" version is about half the bundle size and is recommended for most browser applications.
-The native querySelector engine is being used as of squared 3.1.
+The native querySelector engine is being used as of squared 3.1 to give you more consistent results.

 ```html
 <script src="/dist/squared.min.js"></script>